 No one has favorited this theater yet

-Inside the 1,700 seat auditorium, seating was provided in stalls, circle and upper circle.
+Inside the 1,550 seat auditorium, seating was provided in stalls, circle and upper circle.
+Patrons had to climb up stairs (or take elevators) to reach the stalls level which was on the first floor, and up further stairs and elevators to rear the circle and upper circle levels.
 Due to site restrictions, the cinema was quite narrow, but tall, and was a fine example of 1920’s cinema design.
 Decorated in a Neo-Classical style, this was the first major work of architect Andrew Mather, and it established his reputation for his later works on the many Odeon cinemas he designed for Oscar Deutsch.
 The Capitol Cinema was initially equipped with a Norman & Beard 4Manual/34stops organ which was opened by George Pattman, but this was replaced in 1930 with a Compton 3Manual/9Rank theatre organ.
+It had a 30ft deep stage and 20 dressing rooms.
+There were two ballrooms and several tea rooms.

-From 28th July 1929, the Capitol had the premier run of the first British ‘talkie’ film Alfred Hitchcock’s "Blackmail", which ran for several months.
+From 28th July 1929, the Capitol Cinema had the premier run of the first British ‘talkie’ film Alfred Hitchcock’s "Blackmail", which ran for several months.
+In March 1931 Bela Lugosi in “Dracula” had its UK premiere here.

 In 1935, Gaumont British Theatres decided to completely reconstruct the Capitol, by lowering the auditorium to take in the former basement premises of the Kit Kat Restaurant.
 The last film to play at the Capitol Cinema was Tom Walls in "Foreign Affaires" on 18th January 1936.

 The building was completely gutted and the upper floors were converted into offices.
 Gaumont British Theatres chief architect William Edward Trent designed the new cinema in the lower section of the building.
 The entrance was moved from the north corner to the centre of the building, which had originally been the entrance to the Kit Kat Restaurant.
-Inside the (still narrow & tall) auditorium, the seating was now in stalls and circle levels, reduced to 1,328 by the removal of the upper circle to provide more office space above.
+Inside the (still narrow & tall) auditorium, the seating was now 828 in the stalls and 500 in the circle levels, reduced to a total capacity of 1,328-seats by the removal of the upper circle to provide more office space above.
 There were now Art Deco styles, with concealed lighting in coves across the ceiling.
 There was a decorative panel on each side of the proscenium which had life size sculptured nude figures of a female above a male designed by Sigmund Pillitzer, which were illuminated by concealed lighting.
 Another of Pillitzer’s nude figures was in an alcove in the main foyer.

-The cinema was again equipped with a Compton theatre organ.
-The console was now on a plinth which emerged from the righthand side wall below the nude figures.
+The cinema was again equipped with a 3 Manual 9 Ranks Compton theatre organ.
+The console was now on a plinth which emerged from the right-hand side wall below the nude figures.

 The Gaumont opened on 4th February 1937 with a Royal premiere (attended by Queen Mary) of Richard Arlen in "The Great Barrier".

-In the late 1940’s the Gaumont Haymarket was usually paired to the Pavilion Cinema, Marble Arch, screening the same programme.
+In 1941 Orson Welles “Citizen Kane” premiered at the Gaumont.
+In the late-1940’s the Gaumont Haymarket was usually paired to the Pavilion Cinema, Marble Arch, screening the same programme.
 But, although it was a popular West End cinema, it was never a great money earner and in 1957 the Rank Organisation proposed plans to replace it with a new basement luxury cinema.
+On 22nd May 1958 the Peter Cushing/Christopher Lee, Hammer Films version of “Dracula” aka Horror of Dracula) had its World Premiere at the Gaumont.